 Some deer tags allow the harvest of antlerless deer only.
 An antlerless deer is defined as any deer which has no visible antlers.
 “Button Bucks” are considered antlerless deer.
 Either sex deer tags allow the harvest of antlered or antlerless deer.

-Tagging & Transporting Deer
+Tagging and Transporting Deer

 Immediately upon killing a deer, complete and sign a Harvest Tag and keep it with the carcass at all times until it is cut up and packaged for consumption.
 Deer do not have to be open to view during transport.
-See Tagging & Reporting for more information on Kill Tags and reporting.

 Deer Hunter Survey

-Anybody who obtains a deer permit, may be asked to respond to a survey concerning their deer hunting activities.
+Anybody who obtains a deer permit may be asked to respond to a survey concerning their deer hunting activities.
 Even if you did not hunt, you should complete the survey.
 Information gathered from the survey is important to the management of Connecticut’s white-tailed deer population.
 Surveys may be conducted by mail, telephone, or the internet.

 Tree Stands on State Properties